Stable curves and chromatic polynomials: Basic geometry and intersection theory of M g,n -bar

 We will often use Fact \ref{fact:PsiRestrict} in the following form, where we have used the projection formula:

-We provide a (straightforward) proof of \eqref{eq:PsiRestrict2}, since we do not know a reference. \begin{proof}[Proof of Fact \ref{fact:PsiRestrict}] By definition, $\psi_i$ is the first Chern class of the line bundle $\mathcal{L}_i$ whose fiber, at a $P$-marked curve $C$, is the cotangent space to $C$ at the marked point $i$.
+We provide a (straightforward) proof of \eqref{eq:PsiRestrict2}, since we do not know a reference.
+(The case where $g=0$ and $\Gamma$ has one edge is \cite[Lem.
+3.2]{BrakensiekEurLarsonLi2023}, and the proof is similar.) \begin{proof}[Proof of Fact \ref{fact:PsiRestrict}] By definition, $\psi_i$ is the first Chern class of the line bundle $\mathcal{L}_i$ whose fiber at a $P$-marked curve $C$ is the cotangent space to $C$ at the marked point $i$.
 It is clear from this description that where $\alpha_i$ is the vertex of $\Gamma$ containing half-edge $i$.
 Note that in \eqref{eq:PsiRestrict3}, the $\mathcal L_i$ on the left is a line bundle over $\Mbar_{g,P},$ whereas the $\mathcal L_i$ on the right is a line bundle over $\Mbar_{g_{\alpha_i},\HE(\Gamma,\alpha_i)}$.
 This immediately implies \eqref{eq:PsiRestrict1}.

 The argument for \eqref{eq:PsiRestrict2} is similar.
 For brevity, we write

 We have a commutative diagram

 Here $\widetilde{\pi_{P'}}$ is a product of forgetful maps, together with projection along the factors $\alpha\in V(\Gamma)$ corresponding to vertices of $\Gamma$ not in $\Gamma'$, and $\pi_{P',\alpha}$ renames each half-edge in $Q$ to the corresponding half-edge in $\Gamma'$ based at $\alpha_i'$, and forgets the half-edges not in $Q$.
 Thus